Water: How much should you drink every day?

-Water is your body's principal chemical component and makes up about 60 percent of your body weight.
+Water is your body's principal chemical component and makes up about 50% to 70% of your body weight.
 Your body depends on water to survive.

 Every cell, tissue and organ in your body needs water to work properly.
 For example, water: